-Temporary Loaner Key or Access Card: Students may be issued a loaner key or temporary access card from the front desks of the PHC and MHC.
+Temporary Loaner Key or Access Card: Students may be issued a loaner key or temporary access card from the front desks of the PHC, MHC and Lassonde Studios.
 Loaner keys are given out for a maximum of 7 days and are due back by 9 a.m. on the seventh day or else a lock change will be submitted.
 If not returned, access to temporary cards will be deleted by 9 a.m. the seventh day.
 Both loaner keys and temporary cards are $10 unless returned within 30 minutes.
 A lock change for a lost key is $60 per lock and will be charged to your student account.
 If you lose a key to Officer’s Circle, you will be charged $125 and every resident of the house will be issued a new key.

 Violation of federal, state, local civil or criminal laws is prohibited while on university premises, including any HRE facility and property on and off campus , while participating in University activities or on premises over which the University has supervisory responsibility pursuant to state statute or local ordinance is prohibited.
 The police may become involved in addressing these violations.
 Any process engaged by HRE or the University is separate from an action or inaction taken by the city.